Zika virus in Wisconsin

 Zika virus is primarily spread by the Ae. aegypti mosquito, which survives in warmer climates, and has not been found in Wisconsin or any neighboring states.
 Another mosquito that is capable of transmitting Zika is Ae. albopictus, which has been detected in the Midwest.
 DHS, in conjunction with the UW Department of Entomology and selected local health departments, has been conducting surveillance for Ae. albopictus using ovitraps to collect mosquito eggs.
 Surveillance began in July of 2016.

-As of 7/17/2017, Ae. albopictus has been found in Dane County.
-This is the first time this species of mosquito has been identified in Wisconsin.
+As of 2017, Ae. albopictus has been found in some areas of Wisconsin.
+This is the first time this species of mosquito has been identified in the state.
 There is no evidence of Zika-infected mosquitoes in Wisconsin.
-For more information about this finding, please see the recent press release.
+For more information about this initial detection, please see the recent press release.

 The detection of Ae. albopictus in Wisconsin does not change the precautions that DHS recommends for people with a possible exposure to Zika virus.
 DHS continues to emphasize avoidance of mosquito bites for both returning travelers (so as not to infect a potential vector) and for the public in general.
 Anyone who may have been exposed to Zika should contact their doctor if they experience fever, rash, joint pain, or red eyes within two weeks of possible exposure, and avoid mosquito bites for at least three weeks after they first become ill or after last possible exposure (if there are no symptoms).
 Efforts to control mosquito populations and breeding habitats will also be enhanced in locations where the vector has been found.

 We do not expect to see indigenous transmission of Zika virus in Wisconsin.
-However, if a locally acquired case were to occur in Wisconsin, intense efforts would be undertaken to treat the area with an insecticide designed to kill adult mosquitoes within about 150 yards of the case’s home, along with elimination of habitats favorable to larval mosquitoes.
+However, if a locally acquired case were to occur in Wisconsin, intense efforts would be undertaken to treat the area with insecticides designed to kill adult mosquitoes within about 150 yards of the case’s home, along with elimination and insecticide treatment of habitats favorable to larval mosquitoes.

 Participating Wisconsin local health departments: